particle-iot/docs/src/content/reference/firmware.md

 Start applying Daylight Saving Time (DST) offset to the current time.

+You must call beginDST() at startup if you want use DST mode.
+The setting is not remembered and is not automatically changed based on the calendar.

 ### endDST()

 _Since 0.6.0_

 Stop applying Daylight Saving Time (DST) offset to the current time.

+You must call endDST() on the appropriate date to end DST mode.
+It is not calculated automatically.

 ### setTime()